 - GET OUT OF AMSTERDAM: Oh, I love Amsterdam.
 But, if I’m being honest, I just love the Netherlands.
 There are so many amazing places to visit as an easy day trip from the capital.
 Some of my favorites include Zaanse Schans – an old windmill town not too far via train, Den Haag – make sure to add Madurodam and Scheveningen to your itinerary, Rotterdam – awesome modern architecture and the second largest port in Europe, and Arnhem – slightly farther away, but with one of the best Open Air Museums, a National Park, and more, it’s worth the trip.

+Thanks for reading our children’s books for a trip to Amsterdam post.
 For more tips for families visiting the Netherlands, check out my post about Family-Friendly NL.